| Related

 David Torrez, is a former member of Tierra.

-Quinto Sol-
+Quinto Sol- facebook

-my space page of East L.A.
+page of East L.A.
 Chicano band, Quinto Sol.
+On their my space

-On their my space page they describe their music as, "deeply
+page they describe their music as, "deeply rooted in community

-to use music as a tool for awareness of socio-political and
+use music as a tool for awareness of socio-political and

 economic issues facing their community.